willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

 #### One state to rule them all

 - Hold a single object with all state
-- copy the state for a each change
-- update the view on each change
+    - no more mutation
-- trigger a change from the limited user action
+- a limited set of user actions that can be triggered
+    - easier debugging
+    - DU to represent the possible actions
+- functions return a copy of the state
+    - easier debugging
+    - no more mutation

 ***
 ### Welcome Gjallarhorn